A subtrope of Original Character

 - The unnamed girl from The Dissociation of Haruhi Suzumiya was often used as this in Haruhi Suzumiya fanfiction until the release of The Surprise of Haruhi Suzumiya, where she was given a name (Watahashi Yasumi) and a backstory which Jossed pretty much all interpretations of the character overnight.
 Less commonly, the unnamed boy with glasses whose life Kyon saves in The Rampage of Haruhi Suzumiya is used for authors who want to write about Kyon's sister's age group.

-- An odd variation happens in Fullmetal Alchemist.
-During the movie, and around the end of the show, Ed gets sent to "our" world where everyone he knows has an Identical Stranger.
+- During the Fullmetal Alchemist movie, and around the end of the show, Ed gets sent to "our" world where everyone he knows has an Identical Stranger.
 Fans have a ball with the unseen ones such as Winry's, who is usually portrayed as the opposite of tomboyish counterpart and is either a Dark Fic Replacement Goldfish or someone Ed learns to love, and Roy who is almost always portrayed as the Jerk Ass.

-- Also in Code Geass (though not in the above fic) Kallen's brother Naoto Kozuki sometimes get this treatment, largely because all we know about him is that he was the leader of Ohgi's group and died sometime before the series started.
+- In Code Geass, Kallen's brother Naoto Kozuki sometimes get this treatment, largely because all we know about him is that he was the leader of Ohgi's group and died sometime before the series started.

 - In Yu-Gi-Oh! fandom, there was a brief period of time during which people knew about the Toei series, but had no fansub available.
 Cue Miho, who was a one-shot character in the manga and had a prominent role in the anime, becoming an OC Stand In, though her personality did often overlap with the one she had in the manga.